Bishopbriggs: Noted residents

 Bust of Thomas Muir by Scottish artist and sculptor to the Queen, Alexander Stoddart.
 It is on permanent exhibition at Bishopbriggs library (part of the Thomas Muir Exhibition).
 A replica was also commissioned for the Museum of Australian Democracy and is on exhibition in Canberra.

 Residents born or who have lived in the area include the political reformer Thomas Muir of Huntershill, the actor and writer Dirk Bogarde, TV and National Lottery draw presenter Jenni Falconer, singer Amy Macdonald, former Miss Scotland and Miss United Kingdom Nieve Jennings, actor and rock singer Steve Valentine, footballer Stuart Bannigan, poet laureate (makar) and novelist Professor Jackie Kay, musicians Paul Buchanan and Paul Joseph Moore from The Blue Nile and bassist Jack Bruce of Cream.

 STV presenter Storm Huntley resides in the Meadowburn area where she attended Primary School.
 Humorists Sanjeev Kohli who played Navid in Scottish sitcom Still Game and his brother Hardeep Singh Kohli, a contributor on BBC magazine shows moved at a young age to Bishopbriggs and spent their childhood here.
 Oscar-winning director and actor Peter Capaldi attended St Matthew's Primary school.

 Sports people include Alastair Kellock, Scotland cap, lock and captain of Rugby Union side Glasgow Warriors in the Celtic League who attended Bishopbriggs High School.
-Birmingham City F.C. and Scotland striker James McFadden attended Turnbull High School as did former Celtic and Partick Thistle striker Gerry Britton, previously manager of Stranraer F.C. and now Chief Executive Officer of Partick Thistle.
+Former Birmingham City F.C. and Scotland striker James McFadden attended Turnbull High School as did former Celtic and Partick Thistle striker Gerry Britton, previously manager of Stranraer F.C. and now Chief Executive Officer of Partick Thistle.